 Ben will take photos of many aspects of the wedding, some arranged, some natural.
 He works throughout the day, taking advantage of the way the light changes to capture the best aspects of your chosen venue and as many of your memorable moments as possible.
 Many photographs may be arranged, but hopefully few will feel ‘posed’, certainly not so as make the photo feel staged.
 As Ben circulates the reception, he takes a mixture of Styles; The most informal photos are candid, faces in the crowd or approaching small groups to turn and smile for very informal (yet atmospheric) photos.
 Ben’s style changes as the day requires, to capture the individuality of each wedding.
 The atmosphere, any strong characters amongst the wedding party and the guests, and even the smaller design details which have often been put together with such care.

 Ben carries Nikon cameras and only the finest quality lenses.
-Nikon D810 and Nikon z6 are the current cameras used for weddings.
+Nikon z6ii Mirrorless camera bodies are the current cameras used for weddings.
 We won’t compromise on quality, finding nothing more pleasing than a sharp, beautifully lit and composed photograph.
 We want every image supplied to you to be of the highest quality.

-Alongside the Nikkor 70-200mm f/2.8, Sigma Art 50mm f/1.4, Nikkor S 24-70mm f/4 and Sigma 14-24mm (that Ben carries at all times at a wedding) he also carries a range of backup camera bodies and lenses in his kit.
+Alongside the Nikkor S 70-200mm f/2.8 and 24-70 f/2.8 and 50mm f/1.8 Z-Mount lenses, Sigma Art 50mm f/1.4, Nikkor S 14-30mm f/4 and Nikkor 85mm f/1.8 (that Ben carries at all times at a wedding) he also carries a range of backup camera bodies and lenses in his kit.
 Carrying two cameras, ready with two different lenses; wide and telephoto, any photo opportunity can be captured at a moment’s notice.

 Some photographs are taken using only natural light, some with on-camera flash, and some with off-camera flash.
-(See Ben’s blog post on this, using creative off-camera lighting techniques to enhance ‘flat’ days).
+(See Ben’s blog post on this, using creative off-camera lighting techniques to enhance ‘flat’ days or fading light).
 Ben’s style has developed such that any use of on-camera flash should always appear as natural lighting.
 Bouncing the flash from a wall or ceiling, to cast light in a very natural way.

 Any remaining balance is due around a month from the wedding date.
 This is the point when we like to get in contact to make a note of the finer details about the wedding.
 These notes Ben will work from on the day.